-- July 2015: Our paper on the smoothness of paging algorithms has been accepted at WAOA 2015.
+- July 2015: Our paper on the smoothness of paging algorithms has been accepted to WAOA 2015.

 - June 2015: Our article on quantifying cache side channels has appeared in the ACM Transactions on Information and System Security.

-- June 2015: Our paper on the minimization of incompletely-specified Mealy machines has been accepted at ICCAD 2015.
+- June 2015: Our paper on the minimization of incompletely-specified Mealy machines has been accepted to ICCAD 2015.

 - October 2014: Our paper on A Compiler Optimization to Increase the Efficiency of WCET Analysis appears at RTNS 2014 and has been named an Outstanding Paper!

 - January 2014: Our papers on Architecture-Parametric Timing Analysis and Selfish-LRU have been accepted to RTAS 2014.